Rajata25072/CourseraCleaningData/README.md

+## Coursera "Getting and Cleaning Data" course project solution
 ## run_analysis.R

-This R script processes data from the Human Activity Recognition Using Smartphones Dataset by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto. which can be obtained from here:
+This R script processes data from the Human Activity Recognition Using Smartphones Dataset by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto.
+Which can be obtained from here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip